alexsexton/kitchen-sink/Readme.md

 ## To Do

 Partial out SCSS into folders (partials/common/components) Load in JS components
+Finish everything

 ## Key Points

 Lean, standards compliant and accessible re-usable code and components.
 CSS classes with consistent and relevant naming conventions.
 Should work down to IE7 - it'll hopefully degrade nicely.

 ## HTML

-Based loosely on HTML5 Boilderplate
+Based loosely on HTML5 Boilderplate.

-Use semantic class names when naming things.

-## CSS
+## CSS / SCSS

+Combines GDS things and my own things and probably some bourbon tings.
 Any element with a role= gets the same class name.

-Name elements using only classes.
+Name elements using only classes and for fucks sake give things meaningful names.
+SMACSS is consided the prefered stucture for nameing things.

-Use .js-[name] or #js-[name] for hooking into JavaScript/jQuery
+Use .js-[name] or #js-[name] for hooking into JavaScript/jQuery.
 Do not nest selectors more than 3 levels deep.
 We want the output to be efficient.

-Remove any rules that are not needed and cleanse before production
+Included in this repo are:

-### Clearfix / Group
+- Clearfix / Group
-### Grid Layouts
-### Forms
+- Grid Layout, based on a compound 2/3/4/5 grid
+- Forms, mostly lifted from GDS style guide
-### Responsive Images
+- Responsive Images
-### Icons
+- Icons

-## Design Standards
+## Conventions

 Margins and padding based on multiples of 15px at 960px.

-Typography 19px @ 1:1.618 (base font size) 960px @ 1:1.618 (outer wrapper width)
+Typographic scale 19px @ 1:1.618 (base font size) 960px @ 1:1.618 (outer wrapper width)

-## JavaScript / jQuery Components
+## JS Components

 Call jQuery first from Google, then if this fails call locally.
-Use ARIA roles on JS components to increase accessibility.
+Try to use ARIA roles on JS components to increase accessibility.
+Either inject these with JS or code into document.

 ### Accordions
 ### Form Validation